andrewferlitsch/Gap/docs/specs/vision_spec.md

 **Usage**

 When used as a getter the property returns the file size of the image file in bytes.
+If the input image was raw pixel data (i.e., numpy array), it will return the byte size of the raw pixel data.

 #### 2.3.5 raw